Research Professor Emeritus

-Dr. Sandor Boyson serves as Director, Supply Chain Management Center; and Research Professor at the Robert H. Smith School of Business, University of Maryland, College Park; and holds an affiliate faculty appointment at the Institute Of Systems Research, Clark School Of Engineering, College Park.
+Dr. Sandor Boyson is Research Professor Emeritus at the Robert H. Smith School of Business, University of Maryland, College Park; and holds an affiliate faculty appointment at the Institute Of Systems Research, Clark School Of Engineering, College Park.

 Over the past four years, he has been engaged in sponsored research as principal investigator/advisor in IT Supply Chain Risk Management for the National Institute Of Standards & Technology (NIST); and he is the author of three reports on the subject released through NIST in 2010, 2011 and 2012.